4teamwork/ftw.workspace/README.rst

 - Share files
     - Multi-upload using `collective.quickupload` - You are able to directly drop files into the Workspace, the Quickupload portlet is not necessary.
-    - `ftw.file` provides a journal, versions, D'n'D file replacement, an much more.
+    - `ftw.file` provides a journal, versions, D'n'D file replacement, and much more.
     - Seperate Tabs, which shows all files, including filtering and Image preview.
 - Manage your Team.
     - Extend your Team with ``ftw.participation``.
 Invite external an internal people to collaborate.